IgnacioPerezMolina/marcusSports/README.md

 - **Immutable DateTimeValueObject**
   The `DateTimeValueObject` in `Shared/Domain/ValueObject/DateTimeValueObject.php` enforces immutability by cloning the provided `DateTime` instance in its constructor and returning a fresh clone in its `value()` method.
-This approach protects the original `DateTime` object from external modifications, ensuring that once a timestamp is set, it cannot be altered elsewhere in the code.
+This approach protects the original `DateTime` object from external modifications, ensuring that once a timestamp is set, it can’t be altered elsewhere in the code.
 Domain-specific subclasses (e.g. `Users/User/Domain/UserCreatedAt`) inherit this immutability guarantee, preserving the integrity of date fields across the application.